ahoy-cli/ahoy/README.md

 </div>

-Ahoy is command line tool that gives each of your projects their own CLI app with zero code and dependencies.
+Ahoy is a command line tool that gives each of your projects its own CLI app with zero code and dependencies.

 Write your commands in a YAML file and then Ahoy gives you lots of features like:
 - a command listing